 What is employer brand?

 Your employer brand is how your company is perceived by job seekers in terms of its reputation, company culture, and employee retention.
 Whether or not people are happy to work for your company and the length of time they stay with you contribute to your employer brand.
-It is similar to your company’s overall reputation, but it is targeted towards job seekers.
+It is similar to your company’s overall reputation, but it is targeted toward job seekers.

 Companies with a strong employer brand can really differentiate themselves in the job market.
 Crafting your employer brand is an opportunity to showcase all of the reasons why your company is an excellent place to work.
 This is the time to share your unique company story, showcase employee testimonials, and congratulate your leadership team.
 By improving your employer brand, you can expect to attract, engage, and retain the best possible candidates for your open positions.